Brno-Slatina

-Slatina is a city borough of Brno, the second largest city in the Czech Republic.
+Slatina is a city district of Brno, the second largest city in the Czech Republic.
 It is located in the eastern part of the city and is somewhat separated from other parts.
-Slatina became a part of Brno in 1919 and as of 2011, it had 9,360 inhabitants.
+Slatina became a part of Brno in 1919 and as of 2021, it has 11,104 inhabitants.

 Slatina has a well-preserved centre.
 The south of the district contains mostly modern houses, while the north of the district contains many panel houses built in the 1980s.

+Territorial divisions

+The cadastral territory of Slatina is further divided into 10 basic settlement units.